Zhuph31/cometbft/README.md

 1. Gossip has a better performance when handling low packet loss rate like 5%.
 2. When packet loss rate goes up, gossip cannot reach consensus in time and does not commit any blocks, while broadcast can still commit some blocks.

+### Usage
+Since only the internal mechanism is changed, the uasge of this repo is the same as the original cometbft repo.
+You may find what you need to do to have the code running here https://github.com/cometbft/cometbft.
+For testing, please refere to https://github.com/Zhuph31/geodec.

+###
 6. How to use?
     1. Instructions for a local setup to host the application
     2. Required libraries for running it - provide installation instructions, links are acceptable.
 Scripts are preferred wherever possible.